• Phed Mark London: A Spicy Thai Pop-Up Experience

 Funny Fish in Ouistreham delights with another frenzy of fours and this time it’s at the oyster bar which is here.

-There are four types to choose from and I try them all (in the image of the oysters above).
-I like both creamy and sweet and slightly saline and creamy oysters.
-The Papillon oyster (pictured but labelled incorrectly due to lack of labels, as I was told) along with the Asnelles no. 3 oyster hit the spot all the more for me in this regard.
+There are four types to choose from.
+Naturally, I try them all (in the image of the oysters above).
+My oyster flavour bias goes to the creamy; sweet, slightly saline oyster.
+Papillon oyster (pictured but labelled incorrectly, due to lack of labels, as I was told) along with the Asnelles no. 3 oyster hit the spot.
+A single mouth full of three divinely interwoven tastes.

 Here’s the menu for funny fish in Ouistreham with the reasonable prices.
 Not pictured but indeed present are the lovely staff who know and chat to all the locals that frequent to purchase their seafood for the day.